What is a mantra ?

 A mantra can be any thought, goal, idea, image or sound vibration that is meaningful to you.
-There are thousands of beautiful and touching mantras in sanskrit
+There are thousands of beautiful and touching mantras in Sanskrit

 It is believed that chanting a mantra will eliminate negativity from your mind by filling it with positive thoughts and intentions.

-However, you can choose your own mantra according to what you wish to manifest in your life.
+While many people are given a personalized mantra by a teacher or guru, you can choose your own mantra according to what you wish to manifest in your life.

 When choosing a mantra, you should consider your inner motivation to practice meditation.
-Whether it is to cultivate positivity, health, happiness and self-love or to simply find balance, mantras can be an excellent tool to use in your daily meditation practice.
+Whether it is to cultivate positivity, health, happiness and self-love, or to simply find balance, mantras can be an excellent tool to use in your daily meditation practice.